HardwareMarch 24, 2026 Updated May 19, 2026 14 min read

 The "free AI agent" dream has a hardware price tag.
 Here's the honest breakdown of what runs, what struggles, and what's not worth the electricity.

-A developer in our community bought a used RTX 3090 specifically to run local models with OpenClaw.
-He spent $650 on the GPU, $80 on a new power supply to handle it, and a weekend installing everything.
+A developer in our community bought a used RTX 3090 in early 2026 specifically to run local models with OpenClaw.
+He spent $650 on the GPU, $80 on a new power supply, and a weekend installing everything.
 Ollama loaded.
 The model ran.
-He typed "hello" and got a response in under a second.
+But tool calls silently failed because OpenClaw's /v1 Ollama path dropped streamed tool-call responses — a bug that's since been resolved by switching to the native /api/chat provider.
+The hardware question survived: what do you actually need to make local OpenClaw worth the build?

-This guide covers the actual hardware requirements for running local models with OpenClaw, what those local models can and can't do once you have the hardware, and whether the total cost of ownership actually saves money compared to cloud APIs.
+This guide covers the actual hardware requirements for running local models with OpenClaw, what those local models can and can't do, and whether the total cost of ownership actually saves money compared to cloud APIs.
+For the setup walkthrough itself, see the OpenClaw local model setup guide.

 The hardware floor: what you need at minimum